 Approach

 Exact research methodology will be determined by bidding providers, but is expected to include both qualitative and quantitative components.
 Qualitative elements are expected to include fieldwork with drug users involved in selling / buying substances, as well as close involvement of perspectives from other key stakeholder groups.
 Quantitative methods will include use of data from partner organizations, such as crime data.
-All research undertaken will be fully observant of information governance requirements, including those stipulated under Data Protection Act 1998, and conduced in accordance with approved research ethics of both the research institution and Southend Borough Council.
+All research undertaken will be fully observant of information governance requirements, including those stipulated under Data Protection Act 1998, and conduced in accordance with approved research ethics of both the research institution and Southend-on-Sea Borough Council.

 Outputs